GeminiDRSoftware/FitsStorage/docs/operations/source/upgrades.rst

 Here's a basic checklist for an archive software upgrade.

 * Before you start, have the new server up and running with the database as up to date as you can.
+Note that an add_to_ingestqueue from S3 takes almost an hour to get the file list from S3, so even for a subset with --file-re it takes about an hour just to add recent files to the queue.
 * Don't forget to update the version number in help/about.html
 * you can put a down for maintainance warning notice on the current system by uncommenting the bit in data/templates/search_and_summary/searchform.html
 * Copy the SSL certificates and configuration to the new server. nb the hostname will be wrong at this point so you will get certificate errors.